whatwg/web-history/README.md

-# Ten years in Web technologies: 2004-2014.
+# A brief history of the modern Web Platform (since 2004)

 ## 2004-01

 - [Void filling: Web Applications Language](http://ln.hixie.ch/?start=1074466808&count=1)
   blog posting from Ian Hickson:

-  <i>The W3C had so far failed to address a need in the Web community: There is
+> The W3C had so far failed to address a need in the Web community: There
-  no language for Web applications...
-I intend to do something about this (hopefully within a W3C context, although that will depend on the politics of the situation).</i>
+> is no language for Web applications...
+I intend to do something about
+> this (hopefully within a W3C context, although that will depend on the
+> politics of the situation).

 ## 2004-02